archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 * Alan Colín-Arce, Universidad Autónoma del Estado de México, Toluca
 * Abraham García-Monroy, Universidad Autónoma del Estado de México, Toluca

-The lack of effective response to femicides and gender-based violence towards indigenous women and women of colour is not only legible across Mexico but comparatively in Latin America, the Caribbean, the United States, Canada, and other parts of the globe.

-Throughout the years, women have formed collectives and organizations in public and digital spaces to fight against impunity and to demand justice and rights.
-This has led to the creation of many online sites, social media profiles, and digital activism.
-The examination of how these sites have shifted over time, is critical to understanding how the movements against femicides and gender-based violence created a digital identity publicly and in the online domain.

 In analyzing web archives related to human rights and feminist movements, the project will develop a historical analysis of the websites from women’s rights movements in Mexico and Latin America, particularly those focusing on eradicating femicides and gender violence.
-The team will also study how these movements relate to women’s rights movements globally, specifically around comparing language expression.
+The team will also study how these movements relate to women’s rights movements globally, specifically by comparing language expression.

 ---